redbadger/crux/docs/src/part-2/testing-effects.md

 ## The test steps

-Crux provides test APIs to make the tests a bit more readable, but it's still up to the test to execute the app loop.
+Crux provides test APIs to make the tests a bit more readable, but it's still up to the test to drive the event → update → effect → resolve cycle by hand.

 Let's walk through a simpler test from the Weather app step by step: